 This process is also helpful in encouraging the practice as a whole to adopt a positive and open approach to complaints.

-This guidance was correct at publication 05/06/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/12/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.